South Africa national rugby union team: 2019 Rugby World Cup

 The Springboks won the 2019 Rugby World Cup in Japan after defeating England 32–12 in the final.
 It was the first time that a Black South African rugby captain got to lift the Webb Ellis Cup, as well as the first time that a team won a final with a defeat in pool stages, the captain being Siya Kolisi who presented South African president Cyril Ramaphosa the number 6 jersey to commemorate Nelson Mandela, who wore the same numbered jersey during the 1995 Rugby World Cup.

 The final match between South Africa and England served as a rematch between the two in reference to the 2007 Rugby World Cup final.
 This marks the third time South Africa has won the World Cup which ties the team with the All Blacks for most Rugby World Cup wins.

-COVID-19 pandemic
+2020‒2023: COVID-19 and Back-to-Back World Cups

+Following their 2019 World Cup win, the Springboks saw Jaques Nienaber appointed as the new head coach in January 2020 after Rassie Erasmus stepped down, but the team faced immediate disruptions due to the COVID-19 pandemic.

 During the COVID-19 pandemic, the Springboks, were affected by the cancellation and postponement of several matches, as well as concerns over player welfare and safety.
 However, the Springboks were able to continue playing international rugby through strict COVID-19 protocols.

 In August 2020, South Africa withdrew from the Rugby Championship due to concerns over player welfare and COVID-19 restrictions.
 The tournament proceeded without the Springboks, who were the defending champions.

+Consequently, South Africa became the first major rugby nation to not play an international match for an entire calendar year in the professional era, retaining their top world ranking despite this inactivity.
+The year was marked by canceled fixtures against Argentina, Australia, and New Zealand, with the focus shifting to the 2021 British & Irish Lions tour.

 In July 2021, South Africa made their return to international rugby after a year-long absence due to the pandemic.